onshape-public/go-client/onshape/docs/RevisionApi.md

 > BTRevisionListResponse GetRevisionHistoryInCompanyByPartId(ctx, cid, did, wv, wvid, eid, pid).Configuration(configuration).LinkDocumentId(linkDocumentId).FillApprovers(fillApprovers).FillExportPermission(fillExportPermission).Execute()

-Retrieve a list of all revisions for a part in a company by company ID, document ID, workspace or version ID, tab ID, and part ID.
+Get a list of all revisions for a part in a company-owned document by part ID.

 ### Example